Overview

 Commonly used optional parameters

-There are certain capabilities that will be commonly used in conjunction with calls to the InAppBrowser function.
+Certain capabilities will be commonly used in conjunction with calls to the InAppBrowser function.
 These examples are extracted from the parameter lists above.

 - clearcache (yes/no)